Your voice stays on your Mac.

 - Behavioural tracking across apps.Speechcap doesn't watch what other apps you run, what you copy and paste, or what you read on the web.

 - Browser/page analytics fingerprints.
-The marketing site (speechcap.com) uses privacy-respecting analytics only — no third-party advertising trackers, no cross-site behavioural fingerprinting.
+The marketing site (speechcap.com) uses privacy-respecting analytics only.
+No third-party advertising trackers, no cross-site behavioural fingerprinting.

 What Speechcap DOES collect